How Vehicles Are Tested

 The carbon in the exhaust is measured to calculate the amount of fuel burned during the test.
 This is more accurate than using a fuel gauge.

-This method does not work for vehicles using non-carbon-based fuels, such as fuel cell vehicles and electric vehicles.
+A different method is used for vehicles that run on non-carbon fuels, such as fuel cell vehicles and electric vehicles.